jxtngx/text-lab/README.md

 `textlab.pages` should contain code for data apps built with streamlit, dash, or reflex. the `pages` module naming convention is borrowed from React concepts.

-`textlab.conf` can assist with project, trainer, and sweep configurations.
+`textlab.config` can assist with project, trainer, and sweep configurations.

 ### Project Root